This Ain’t Yo Muthafuckin’ Diary, Biatch

 I wrote a reaction to the Huffpost piece, here.
 Thank you to everybody around the world that reached out with support.
 Thank you, Sarah Vinnett for letting me publish her personal story of growing up in America as a child of a Japanese mother and black father.
 Your insightful words were helpful to me and my family.

 My daughter, Kantra is doing quite well.
 Her handwritten is gorgeous.
 She learned to ride her bike.
 She’s fighting the good fight.
 She was Black Panther for Halloween.
 While her real life powers give me great hope, its incredible to witness the conjuring of her abstractions and wonder.
 She likes making things.

 We made a rocket ship and a wig and she keeps getting on me about making something else.
-We also collaborated on our first movie, “Trying To Be Friends.”
-It was all her story.
-These days she’s kicking it with her little homies, always making new friends at the park.
+These days she’s kicking it with her little homies at school and at the park.
 We are going to make a second film, but now she’s got a lot of ideas.
 Soon as she comes up with a new one she abandons the old one.
 The last scrapped story was about Mr. Green.
 He’s a blue dinosaur that climbs into a volcano.
 The sun goes in after him.
 Then Mr.Green grows wings and fly’s away to go make people happy.
-Watch “Friends” below.

 Some Rap Shit

 “Japanese Hip-Hop Has Sectioned Itself Off” was the result of seeing the heavy influence of hip-hop in Japan.
 I wanted to know where or if foreigners and Japanese people merge within the culture.
 The story got me an interview with BBC radio.
 It was the first time that I had ever done something like that.
 My daughter was home from school during the interview.
 She was jumping on the couch and to get her to chill out, I got her on the phone and millions of Earthlings heard my baby say, “Hi.”